rosiecorio/week-three-project/README.md

 I used this code to make my cookie rotate.

-next commit: animated spinning cookie, implemented cps setInterval function.
+next commit: 'encounted cookies + cps bug, created array loop for API, not yet retrieving data.'